min2ha/ukwa-site/content/target/47264/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Scots and Welsh can have say in Brexit court case

 The government is appealing against a High Court ruling that MPs must get a vote on triggering Article 50.
 The Supreme Court confirmed that Wales and Scotland's senior law officers will be allowed to take part in the appeal.